 “Google My Business listings are becoming the virtual storefront for most businesses, so it’s important to keep them up to date,” says Womply’s Dallin Hatch.
 “If you can, set a daily or weekly reminder to keep your information current.”

-And another part of keeping your profile accurate and up-to-date, as Grand Cru Digital’s Casey Bryan recommends, is adding your holiday hours as needed.
+Another way to keep your profile accurate and up-to-date, as Grand Cru Digital’s Casey Bryan recommends, is to add your holiday hours as needed.

-Another part, as Colibri Digital Marketing’s Andrew McLoughlin recommends, is “making sure your NAP on Google My Business is an exact match for the listings on your website, social profiles, and other directory listings.”
+Colibri Digital Marketing’s Andrew McLoughlin emphasizes this, “make sure your NAP on Google My Business is an exact match for the listings on your website, social profiles, and other directory listings.”